RAF Fighter Command

 RAF Fighter Command was one of the commands of the Royal Air Force.
 It was formed in 1936 to allow more specialised control of fighter aircraft.
-It served throughout the Second World War.
-It earned near-immortal fame during the Battle of Britain in 1940, when the Few held off the Luftwaffe attack on Britain.
-The Command continued until 17 November 1943, when it was disbanded and the RAF fighter force was split into two categories; defence and attack.
+It operated throughout the Second World War, winning fame during the Battle of Britain in 1940.
+The command continued until November 1943, when it was disbanded and the RAF fighter force was split into two categories, defence and attack.
 The defensive force became Air Defence of Great Britain (ADGB) and the offensive force became the RAF Second Tactical Air Force.
-Air Defence of Great Britain was renamed back to Fighter Command in October 1944 and continued to provide defensive patrols around Great Britain.
-It was disbanded for the second time in 1968, when it was subsumed into the new Strike Command.
+ADGB was renamed Fighter Command in October 1944 and continued to provide defensive patrols around Britain.
+It was disbanded for the second time in 1968, when it was subsumed by the new Strike Command.

 Origins

 On 20 May 1926, the forerunner of Fighter Command was established as a group within Inland Area.
-On 1 June 1926, Fighting Area was transferred to the Air Defence of Great Britain.
-Fighting Area was raised to Command status in 1932 and renamed Fighter Command on 1 May 1936.
+On 1 June, Fighting Area was transferred to the Air Defence of Great Britain.
+Fighting Area was raised to command status in 1932 and renamed Fighter Command on 1 May 1936.
 On 23 February 1940, No. 60 Group RAF was established within Fighter Command to control Chain Home radar detection and tracking units.

 Second World War

 Battle of Britain

-Over the next few years, the Command expanded greatly and replaced its obsolete biplane squadrons – generally outfitted with Bristol Bulldog, Gloster Gauntlet and Hawker Fury biplane fighters leading up to, and through the period of its founding – with two of the most famous aircraft ever to fly with the RAF, the Hawker Hurricane and the Supermarine Spitfire.
-The supreme test of Fighter Command came during the Battle of Britain in the summer of 1940 when the German Luftwaffe launched an offensive aimed at attaining air superiority over the Channel and the UK as a prerequisite to the launch of a seaborne invasion force (codenamed Operation Sea Lion).
-Fighter Command was divided into a number of Groups, each defending a different part of the UK.
+During the late 1930s Fighter Command expanded greatly and replaced its obsolete biplane squadrons – generally outfitted with Bristol Bulldog, Gloster Gauntlet and Hawker Fury biplane fighters leading up to, and through the period of its founding – with the Hawker Hurricane and the Supermarine Spitfire.
+Fighter Command was tested during the Battle of Britain in the summer of 1940 when the German Luftwaffe launched an offensive aimed at attaining air superiority over the Channel and the UK as a prerequisite to the launch of a seaborne invasion force (codenamed Operation Sea Lion).
+Fighter Command was divided into several groups, each defending a different part of the UK.
 11 Group took the brunt of the German attack, as it controlled southeast England and London.
-It was reinforced by 10 Group, which covered southwest England, 12 Group, which covered the Midlands and East Anglia and 13 Group which covered the North of England and Scotland.
+It was reinforced by 10 Group, which covered southwest England, 12 Group, which covered the Midlands and East Anglia, and 13 Group, which covered the North of England and Scotland.
 14 Group was established on 26 June 1940.
 60 Group was established to run the Chain Home radar stations in early 1940.
 In the end, the Germans failed to attain air superiority, although the RAF had been eating severely into its reserves during the battle, as had the Luftwaffe.